UniversalDependencies/docs/_cu/index.md

 * In general, words are delimited by whitespace characters.
 * Punctuation such as commas and periods is not included in the data.
-  Occasionally a punctuation symbol (typically a hyphen) is part of a word, as in _at-gaf, þat-ain, ga-seƕi_.
+  Occasionally a punctuation symbol (typically a hyphen) is part of a word, as in _вꙑ-инѫ_.
 * There are no multi-word tokens.
 * There are no words with spaces.